 Crested Gecko Activity Pattern:

-Many people refer to crested geckos as being nocturnal but that is not accurate!
+Many people refer to lily white crested geckos as being nocturnal but that is not accurate!
 Cresties are actually crepuscular.
 What does that mean?
 They’re most active at dusk and dawn, however, they are also active throughout the nighttime.